josephius/star-clustering/README.md

 * new features were (hopefully) added in a way that everything should work identically to the original code if default arguments are sent to the Starcluster.fit() method
 * **basic_english_upper_angular_centered_lim0p618.txt** contains results of word clustering with arguments of fit(vectors, upper=True, limit_exp=-1, dis_type='angular')

+## Refactoring Update

+* switched to using the pdist class from scipy for distance metrics
+* changed hyperparameter names to be a bit more verbose but clearer
+* allow the constant factors to take any float value
+* added a verbose debugging flag

 ## License